 Palmerston also provides a green retreat, with a wealth of picturesque open spaces providing the ideal location for a quiet BBQ or leisurely morning walk.
 The many kilometres of well-kept bike paths are well worth a visit for eager riders looking to explore the region.

-The City will soon welcome the opening of the Rydges Palmerston, offering guests 4 star accommodation, to accompany the established Quest Serviced Apartments.
-When it comes to cuisine, Palmerston caters for a wide range of tastes, from boutique restaurants and cafes to popular outlets such as Hogs Breath Café.
+The city is serviced by the new $50 million Rydges Palmerston Hotel and Quest Serviced Apartments, and when it comes to cuisine, Palmerston caters for a wide range of tastes, from boutique restaurants and cafes to popular chain outlets.